dhull33/FreeMyMaps/README.md

    - or in GeoJSON format
    - Automatic saving to your account
 5. Accounts
-   - You will be able to create a free account
+   - You will be able to create a free account with:
-     - Email
      - Facebook
      - Google
    - Create and save as many maps as your heart desires!